cloudposse/terraform-aws-components/modules/eks/echo-server/README.md

 This component installs the [Ealenn/Echo-Server](https://github.com/Ealenn/Echo-Server) to EKS clusters.
 The echo server is a server that sends it back to the client a JSON representation of all the data the server received, which is a combination of information sent by the client and information sent by the web server infrastructure.
-For further details, please consult the [Echo-Server documentation](https://ealenn.github.io/Echo-Server/).
+For further details, please see [Echo-Server documentation](https://ealenn.github.io/Echo-Server/).

 ## Prerequisites

 Echo server is intended to provide end-to-end testing of everything needed to deploy an application or service with a public HTTPS endpoint.
 Therefore, it requires several other components.

 At the moment, it supports 2 configurations:

 1. ALB with ACM Certificate